AdaCore/gnatstudio/docs/users_guide/extending.rst

     .. index:: file pattern
     .. index:: location

-    Pattern used to parse file locations and message type from lines output to the :guilabel:`Messages` view.
+    Pattern used to parse file locations and message type from lines outputed to the :guilabel:`Messages` view.
 This is particularly useful when using an external tool such as a compiler or a search tool so GPS highlights and allows navigation through source locations.
 The pattern